Skip to main content

 Hidden Persuaders Outreach with North London Schools and Freud Museum London

-Sarah collaborated with Professor Daniel Pick and the Hidden Persuaders research group, Birkbeck’s Derek Jarman Lab, the Freud Museum, and north London schools on a public engagement project with funding from the Wellcome Trust from 2017-2019.
+Along with Professor Daniel Pick and the Hidden Persuaders research group, Birkbeck’s Derek Jarman Lab, the Freud Museum, and north London schools, Sarah collaborated on a public engagement project with funding from the Wellcome Trust from 2017-2019.
 This led to an exhibition, Wunderblock, led by artist Emma Smith; and a series of filmmaking workshops and screenings on ideas about brainwashing and hidden persuasion in history, science and culture.
 The participatory short films made by our young participants are available to watch here.